RETURNING TO FACE 2 FACE-

 information for patients

-We have introduced new measures to help prevent the spread of Covid-19.
+We have some measures to help prevent the spread of Covid-19.

 We wanted to let you know of the changes to help you feel comfortable and relax at your next appointment.